Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers With IQ Imbalance

-where $A$ and $B$, called sign factors, represent the sign relations between weights.
-They are asserted to be either $1$ or $-1$, determined by $\theta$ and $\varphi$.
-Due to the absence of the precise $\theta$ and $\varphi$, the sign factors need to be estimated from training sequences.
-Note that calculating the ML estimates of the sign factors is extremely complex, a simple but effective estimation method is proposed as follows
+where $A$ and $B$, called sign factors, represent the sign relationships between the weights.
+Due to the absence of the knowledge about $\alpha$, $\theta$, $\varphi$ and CSI, the sign factors need to be estimated from training sequences.
+Calculating the ML estimates of sign factors is extremely complex, so we propose a simple but effective estimation method as